River-class Destroyer Project

 Project summary

-The CSC will be able to conduct a broad range of tasks, including:
+The RCD will be able to conduct a broad range of tasks, including:

-The CSC project is part of the National Shipbuilding Strategy.
-The CSC project is the largest and most complex shipbuilding initiative in Canada since the Second World War.
-This project will also help revitalize the Canadian shipbuilding industry, sustaining and creating thousands of high-skill jobs and enabling our ability to support the ships domestically when in service.
+This project will also help revitalize the Canadian shipbuilding industry, sustaining and creating thousands of high-skill, well-paying middle-class jobs across Canada during construction and while supporting the ships domestically when in service.

 Project phases